phil-rice/Phils-Blog/_posts/2015-10-27-Scala-Functional-Builders-For-Cobol-Copy-Book-Reading.markdown

         minInterchange: Time, maxInterchange: Time)
 {% endhighlight %}

-# Play Framework's JSON parser
+## Similar library: Play Framework's JSON parser
 This is a lovely piece of software engineering.
 If we were to use the same style of code we would end up with something like the following.
 Actually
 I think it would be a little nicer, as they would manage to finesse the 'map' code away, but I'll look at how to do that in the future.